netspie/PageTree/README.md

 My initial idea is to create a helpful tool for learning japanese language specifically, but I believe it can be applied for any domain out there.
 The real challenge is to structure data in well-thought manner, so to make the exploration/navigation pleasant.

-Available sources of learning:
-- dictionaries - just words, dumb descriptions, little to no context
-- mobile apps
-- paid courses / platforms

-Japanese Language Learning Materials Structure:
-- Material Origins / Authors / Material Creators
-    - Author 1

-- Scripts
-    -

-Not just learning tool

-Would be cool for a learning content creator to provide a ready material

-Japanese Learning Materials Challenges:
-- provide
-- mobile apps
-- paid courses / platforms

-Here is the .. that emerged from the mentioned problems:
+Here is the concepts that emerged from the mentioned problems:
 "Page" is the most fundamental concept here and has following properties:
 - it can be any piece of data, preferably very small, easily memorizable
 - every page can have descendants (children, or so called "properties") you can navigate to